RituLiot/ptcg-decks/Live Expanded/03SUM-DRI/Iron Thorns-Archeops.md

 ![decklist](../../!Images/Live%20Expanded/3SUM-DRI/Iron%20Thorns-Archeops.png)

 ## Thoughts
 Worse Dragon *Lugia*/*Archeops* is still an *Archeops* deck, right?
 While I do see the idea and the merit behind this deck, and I experienced firsthand that it works, I'm still under the impression that it really shouldn't.
 What if you start with a pokemon not named *Iron Thorns* in the active?
-What if you miss on *Guzma & Hala* or *Research Lab* for several turns?
+What if you miss *Guzma & Hala* and *Research Lab* for several turns?
 What if you can't find a specific attacker when you need it?
 This deck's consistence is due to the good deckbuilder behind it, but otherwise it's close to a mess.

 ## List
 * 1 Koraidon ex TEF 120